Are you thinking of moving to Miami – where summer is in charge year long (except for that day in January), and Spanish is king?

 Things to Know Before Moving to Miami

 No State Income Tax!
 However, you still have to pay the sales (6% on everything, except for groceries and medicine), property, and corporate income taxes.
 Depending on the county, though, you can get up to 1.5% on top of the state sales tax.
-For more information on taxation in Florida and the different counties, visit Florida Department of Revenue.
+For more information on taxation in Florida and the different counties, visit the Florida Department of Revenue.
 If you need to administer your general taxes, property taxes, or child support, when you arrive in Miami you can go to the local service center for assistance.
-Don’t forget that some moving expenses can be tax deductible.
+Don’t forget that some moving expenses can be tax-deductible.

 The bitter truth

-There is a quite an unpleasant surprise hidden behind the palm trees and warm climate of Florida.
+There is quite an unpleasant surprise hidden behind the palm trees and warm climate of Florida.
 According to a report released by the Florida Alliance for Retired Americans (FLARA) in 2016, titled – Florida – A State of Continual Embarrassment, the state has many ongoing issues such as – having one of the highest poverty rates among all States (16.8%), 3rd highest income disparity between the top 1% and the bottom 99% of the population, with Miami being the 3rd worst city for income inequality among the 50 largest cities.

 No wonder the average time an outsider spends in Florida is two years.
 That’s how long it takes to realize that the tropical climate is not enough to make your life better.